rxpev/prototype/README.md

 - Creating a realistic player database
 - Adding an 'Agents' tab -> these will help you get contracts from Organizations

-Currently, my modification of LIGA is **not playable**.
+Currently, my modification of LIGA is **only playable** on my setup.
 I am actively working on it, but it will take a lot of time.
 Here is a rough plan of what I want to achieve & have already achieved:

 - Career model refactor: “Manager” → “Player Career” foundation ✅
 - New save creation flow: create you (name/country/role) & start as teamless ✅